happyhavoc/th06/README.md

 This will automatically generate a ninja build script `build.ninja`, and run ninja on it.

+## Contributing

-## Reverse Engineering
+### Reverse Engineering

-You can find an XML export of our Ghidra RE in the companion repository [th06-re].
+You can find an XML export of our Ghidra RE in the companion repository [th06-re], in the `xml` branch.
 This repo is updated nightly through [`scripts/export_ghidra_database.py`], and its history matches the checkin history from our team's Ghidra Server.

 If you wish to help us in our Reverse Engineering effort, please contact
 @roblabla on discord so we can give you an account on the Ghidra Server.

+### Reimplementation

+The easiest way to work on the reimplementation is through the use of [`objdiff`](https://github.com/encounter/objdiff).
+Here's how to get started:

+1. First, follow the instruction above to get a devenv setup.
+1. Copy the original `東方紅魔郷.exe` file (version 1.02h) to the `resources/game.exe` folder.
+This will be used as the source to compare the reimplementations against.
+1. Download the latest version of objdiff.
+1. Run `python3 scripts/export_ghidra_objs.py --import-xml`.
+This will extract
+   from `resources/game.exe` the object files that objdiff can compare against.
+1. Finally, run objdiff and open the th06 project.

+#### Choosing a function to decompile

+The easiest is to look at the `config/stubbed.csv` files.
+Those are all functions that are automatically stubbed out.
+You should pick one of them, open the associated object file in objdiff, and click on the function of interest.

+Then, open the correct `cpp` file, copy/paste the declaration, and start hacking!
+It may be useful to take the ghidra decompiler output as a base.
+You can find this output in the [th06-re] repository.

 # Credits